smellymoo/moojelly/README.md

 # contribution

 The eventual plan is to make a complete user made sequel to SML2 (and then maybe also SML3).

-So any help is very much appreciated, either by helping develop the editor or by submitting level designs (when the editor is completed).
+Any help is very much appreciated, either by helping develop the editor or by submitting level designs (when the editor is completed).